 Strengthening of Compliance

-NYK has established the Compliance Committee, which convenes twice yearly to discuss and decide items regarding major policies and the maintenance of a system for promoting and enhancing compliance.
+The Company’s Compliance Committee convenes twice yearly to discuss and decide items related to major policies and maintaining systems to promote and enhance compliance.

 - *Staff members including employees, secondees from other companies, and temporary staff.